HyunSeobKim/CHEM-BERT/README.md

 Download pre-trained model using `git lfs pull`.

-For using the fine-tuning service, prepare input and output folder in your path.
+For using the fine-tuning service, prepare input and output directory.

-In input folder, dataset with csv format and input.json should be located.
+Dataset with csv format and input.json should be located in input directory.

 ### Example input file for the fine-tuning service